-I, JOEL KIPLANGAT RONOH, declare that this project is my original work and has never been presented to any other university for any academic award.
+I, JAMES MBUGUA KIMANI, declare that this project is my original work and has never been presented to any other university for award of any academic certificate or anything similar to such.
+I solemnly bear and stand to correct any inconsistence.